dangooddd/.dotfiles-hyprland/README.md

 ### Manual
 Copy or symlink all directories you want.

-For hyprland it is suggested copy .samples/user_hyprland.conf in .config/hypr/.
+For hyprland it is necessary to copy .samples/user_hyprland.conf into .config/hypr/.

-For ags it is suggested copy .samples/user_options.js in .config/ags.
+For ags it is necessary to copy .samples/user_options.js into .config/ags.

 ### Via script
 > [!Warning]